skinnylatte/newpop/src/blog/2023-10-03-interview-waiver.md

 draft: false
 description: Since 2021, the US Embassy in Singapore has allowed eligible Singaporeans to use the Interview Waiver process for the H1-B1.
 I finally got to use it for the first time.
 I would highly recommend it.
 tags:
   - life
   - immigration
   - usa
   - america
   - paperwork
   - blog
+  - visas
 permalink: /posts/interview-waiver-experience
 layout: post.njk